-Homemaker Services
+Homemaker Services (SPAL Budget)

 Homemaker Services are general household activities provided by an Attendant in your home to maintain a healthy and safe environment for you.
-Homemaker tasks must only be applied to your primary living space, and multiple Attendants may not be reimbursed for duplicating household tasks.
-Homemaker Services may include the following activities or teaching of the following activities:
+Homemaker activities shall be applied only to your primary living space, and multiple Attendants may not be reimbursed for duplicating household tasks.
+Tasks may include the following activities or teaching of the following activities:

 - Meal Preparation includes all meals for the day, both main meals and snacks.
-This includes meal planning, diet preparation, packaging, and storing. - Shopping for necessary items to meet your basic household. - Floor Care of your main living area, including the bathroom and kitchen area.
-This includes sweeping, mopping, vacuuming, wiping, spot cleaning, and stain removal. - (i) Bathroom Cleaning and maintaining of the toilet, bedpan, sink, counter, tub/shower, and general bathroom area. - Kitchen Cleaning and maintenance of refrigerator and general kitchen area.
-To include wiping the counter, stovetop, microwave and outside of kitchen appliances. - 1 Trash Removal and collection in appropriate container. - Dishwashing includes loading and unloading of the dishwasher; rinsing, and washing dishes, utensils, cookware, and cutlery; storing dishes. - Bed Making includes linen change. - Laundry includes sorting, washing, drying, folding, and hanging of personal linens and clothing. - Dusting includes dusting, wiping furniture, and wood care.
+This includes meal planning, diet preparation, packaging, and storing. - Floor Care of your main living area, including the bathroom and kitchen area.
+This includes sweeping, mopping, vacuuming, wiping, spot cleaning, and stain removal. - Bathroom Cleaning and maintaining of the toilet, bedpan, sink, counter, tub/shower and general bathroom area. - So Kitchen Cleaning and maintenance of refrigerator and general kitchen area. - 6 Trash Removal and collection in appropriate container. - Dishwashing includes wiping the counter, stovetop, microwave, and outside of kitchen appliances.
+This includes loading and unloading of dishwasher and storing dishes. - Bed Making includes linen change. - O Laundry includes washing and drying your linens and clothing. - Dusting includes dusting, wiping furniture, and wood care.